sherwynds/TechBytes/Python and Data Visualization/README.md

 ![image](https://user-images.githubusercontent.com/4008778/84302604-6c1bb800-ab0a-11ea-90c3-4a254d04c832.png)

 Instructions: Clone/download this repository to your local machine.
 Install Anaconda (Python 3), and open the notebooks in Jupyter.
 Do not alter the directory structure.
+Click Kernel -> Restart & Run All.

 Roadmap:
 * Python and Data Visualization 1 - Complete